SolidOS/.github/profile/README.md

 Stay up to date:

 * Ongoing tasks are on [the Project board](https://github.com/orgs/SolidOS/projects/1/views/3).
 * The SolidOS meets regularly on Wednesdays.
-Feel free to join, find diling in and time details on the [SolidOS Pod](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html).
+Feel free to join, find details like the time and link at [SolidOS Pod](https://solidos.solidcommunity.net/Team/2021/schedule/solidos-schedule.html).

 For more information, a good place to get started is the [SolidOS repo readme](https://github.com/SolidOS/solidos).